jojerd/EntraAdDeviceCleanup/README.md

 # Device Code Flow Execution

-.\EntraAdDeviceCleanup.ps1 -Operation Verify -UseDeviceCode -ClientID "Your-Client-Id" -TenantId "You-Tenant-Id"
+.\EntraAdDeviceCleanup.ps1 -Operation Verify -Threshold 90 -UseDeviceCode -ClientID "Your-Client-Id" -TenantId "You-Tenant-Id"

 # Service Principal Execution
 This is used for an automated scheduled task.
 When wanting to perform a clean you must use the -Force switch in the command line as I am asking for confirmation on removal during interactive execution and -force bypasses that.